nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_DATA.md

 # Practice: Home Inventory Data

 To practice working with data, you are going to build a home inventory program.
 You will create a database of unique, or cool, items in your home, their location, and why they are special.
+By the end of this practice exercise, you will be able to store a JSON database in the local storage of your browser so that it can be retrieved, and modified again, at any time in the future.

+## Setup

+In a new directory of your choosing, create an HTML file with a name of `index.html`, and a JavaScript file with a name of `storage.js`.
+Use a `<script>` tag to load your JavaScript file in the HTML.

+In the JavaScript file, you are going to build the database using the guide below.

 ## Defining Data Collections